Welcome to the ACMA's interactive gambling regulation hub.

 The ACMA publishes a Register of licensed interactive wagering services that are licensed to be provided in Australia so that people that are looking to gamble will be aware of what services are provided legally and will not inadvertently use an illegal offshore service.

 We do not resolve complaints about the outcome of your gambling transaction or about the service you have received.
 For example, we cannot help you get back money you have deposited with a gambling service and we cannot provide legal advice.

-If you have experienced an issue recovering money from an internet gambling service, you may wish to seek independent legal advice or consider making a complaint to the Australian Competition and Consumer Commission.
-You may also find some of the other resources listed below useful.
+If you have experienced an issue recovering money from an internet gambling service or have concerns about the terms and conditions, bonus offers, ID verification, IT issues or other customer service issues, you may wish to seek independent legal advice, or consider making a complaint to the relevant licensing authority or the Australian Competition and Consumer Commission.

 How do I make a complaint?

 If you have reason to believe that a prohibited interactive gambling service or an unlicensed regulated interactive gambling service is being provided to Australian customers or advertised in Australia, you can complain to the ACMA.

 Information on how to lodge a complaint under the IGA and the details required is on our gambling complaints page.